 Continued disciplinary problems will result in suspension from school.
-Any suspensions will result in the student receiving a "zero" on all assignments for the day(s) of the suspension.
+Any suspensions will result in the student receiving a "zero" on all assignments for the day(s) of the suspension with the exception of tests, quizzes and projects.
 A student may be placed on disciplinary probation for chronic or severe infractions of school rules and/or policies.